VictorKong94/POST/README.md

-# chori-utilities
+# POST

-This repository is used to store code used to meet certain ends in my research.
+This repository is used to store code used to meet certain ends in the POST project.